mr-devs/top-FIBers/docs/documentation.md

 ### Example markdown file
-The page that you are currently reading is named `documentation.md` within the GitHub reposityory and begins in the following way:
+The page that you are currently reading is named `documentation.md` within the GitHub repository and begins in the following way:

 ```
 ---